MGriot/VisualAnalyzer/docs/USAGE.md

 ### Pipeline Step Arguments

+### Color Correction Arguments

 *   `--color-alignment`: Enable color correction.
-This requires `reference_color_checker_path` and at least one path in `colorchecker_reference_for_project` to be set in the project config.
+Requires paths to be set in the `color_correction` object in the project config.
+*   `--color-correction-method <method>`: Specify the algorithm for color correction.
+Choices: `linear`, `polynomial`, `hsv`, `histogram`.
+Default is `linear`.
+*   `--sample-color-checker <path>`: Path to a color checker image taken with the sample.
+If provided, it is used for on-the-fly color correction for this specific run, overriding the project's default matrix.
 *   `--alignment`: Enable geometrical alignment.
-This feature uses ArUco markers to correct perspective distortion.
+This feature, handled by the `geometric_alignment` module, uses ArUco markers to correct perspective distortion.
 *   `--object-alignment`: Enable object alignment.
 This second alignment step aligns the object to a template image.
 The default method uses a robust geometric shape fitting (pentagon/quadrilateral).
 Requires `object_reference_path` to be set.
 *   `--apply-mask`: Enable background removal using one or more technical drawing layers.
 *   `--blur`: Enable blurring of the input image before color matching.
 This can help to reduce noise and smooth out color variations.